vuejs/awesome-vue/README.md

  - [vue-slicksort](https://github.com/Jexordexan/vue-slicksort) - A dependency-free set of mixins for animated, touch-friendly, sortable lists
  - [draggable-vue-directive](https://github.com/IsraelZablianov/draggable-vue-directive) - A simple directive to handle drag and drop of any Vue component.
  - [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd) - Vue wrappers of smooth-dnd library. drag and drop, sortable library covering for many cases.
- - [vue-drag-resize](https://github.com/kirillmurashov/vue-drag-resize) - A dependency-free Vue component for draggable and resizable elements with with aspect ratio, reactive props etc
+ - [vue-drag-resize](https://github.com/kirillmurashov/vue-drag-resize) - A dependency-free Vue component for draggable and resizable elements with aspect ratio, reactive props etc
  - [vue-drag-it-dude](https://github.com/Esvalirion/vue-drag-it-dude) - Vue2 component, that allows you to drag object wherever you want.
  - [vue-draggable](https://github.com/Vivify-Ideas/vue-draggable) - Vue Drag and Drop library without any dependency.
 Simple and easy to use.